hashicorp/terraform-provider-aws/website/docs/r/guardduty_publishing_destination.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the GuardDuty PublishingDestination and the detector ID.
 Format: `<DetectorID>:<PublishingDestinationID>`
-* `status` - The state of the PublishingDestination.
-See here for possible values.
-A working destination will have "PUBLISHING".

 ## Import